zoekirsh/programming-univbasics-4-finding-an-element-in-an-array-lab-sfo01-seng-ft-111620/README.md

 * "Is there a doctor in the house?"
 * Do all of the dogs have their rabies vaccination?
 * Who is the fastest runner?
-* What is lowest temperature Maui will see during my vacation?
+* What is the lowest temperature Maui will see during my vacation?

-Given an Array with the appropriate data, you now have the ability to loop through it and return the critical bit of information.
+Given an Array with the appropriate data, you now can loop through it and return the critical bit of information.

 We're going to practice working with arrays and loops in a bit more depth.
-We will be using them to implement a common pattern: looping through an array to find the position of a value.
+We will be using them to implement a typical pattern: looping through an array to find the position of a value.

 ## Instructions